hmrc/customs-declarations-stub/README.md

 In addition, if the 2nd character of the LRN is a digit (0-9) you can control the delay in seconds of the notification delivery.

+#### Cancellations
 The third character can be used to determine the notification response of a cancellation request:
 - 'S' - Stub sends 'Customs Position Granted' indicating successful cancellation
 - Any other letter - Stub sends 'Customs Position Denied' indicated a denied cancellation request

+#### Amendments
+The ID field of Means of Border Transport can determine the response of an amendment request (This field is modified by adding a vehicle ID on /departure-transport):
+- 'DENIED' - Return a 'Customs Position Denied' notification to indicate a denied request (Declaration in holding state).
+- 'REJECTED' - Return a 'Rejected' notification to indicate a rejected amendment that has errors.
+- Any other value - Return a 'Customs Position Granted' indicating a successful amendment.

 ### File Upload
 This stub also mocks the '/file-upload' endpoint of the Cust Dec API.
 This endpoint returns fake S3 urls that actually point